This policy includes information on what data Glasgow 2024 collects, how we collect it, and how we use it.

 If you wish to be added to our convention wide do not contact (DNC) list please email firstname.lastname@example.org.

-All data collected on individuals will be changed, deleted, or modified upon request.
+All data collected on individuals will be modified or deleted upon request.
 In addition, all personal data in the Glasgow 2024 systems will be deleted two years after the convention unless we have a legal requirement to retain it.

 Data collected by us will be stored securely and managed through appropriate protections.
 Our staff has been instructed of this policy and are in compliance with GDPR guidelines.